influenzanet/study-service/docs/response_exporter.md

 ... | ... | ... |... | ...| ...|...|...|...

 #### 3.11.3.
 Mixed Types in Matrix Questions

-**Format:** For types of options like input, checkbox or dropdown each matrix entry is handled as a separate slot with key *slotK<sub>j</sub>* and has its own column in the response table.
+**Format:** For multiple mixed types of options like input, checkbox or dropdown each matrix entry is handled as a separate slot with key *slotK<sub>j</sub>* and has its own column in the response table.
 A matrix with *m* rows and *n* columns has overall *n x m* slots (without radio rows who are comprised to one slot!).
 The entry in the table is either the input value, `TRUE`/`FALSE` or the selected option key depending on the type of question.

 **Column Name:** for the column corresponding to matrix slot *j*: *qK* + *sep* + *slotK<sub>j</sub>.*